Marketing

 Tap Into Behavior

 Your customers’ actions tell a story.
 Did they browse your website but abandon their cart?
 Have they bought multiple times?
-Use these behaviors to create segments that reflect their engagement.
+Use behavioral targeting in email campaigns to create segments that reflect their engagement.
 For example, send a “we miss you” email with a special offer to subscribers who haven’t opened your emails in months.
 Or, reward frequent buyers with exclusive deals.

 Behavioral segmentation turns insights into action, making your emails feel like they’re speaking directly to each customer’s journey.